-- Accept that "no" means "no." If she doesn't freely say "Yes," it means "No." - Realize that forcing a woman to have sex against Rape hurts physically, mentally, emotionally, her will is rape.
-This includes trying to talk her spiritually.
-Get help.
-You won't forget, but you into it and being intimidating or threatening in can heal. anyway. - Have respect for women and self-respect.
-Sex is REMEMBER... not a sport or game.
-It is part of a caring, loving Even if you have been drinking, it is not your fault! relationship between informed, consenting Survival is the most important thing.
-Trying to forget adults. it never works.
-It's not your shame.
-Get help.
-It's Understand, she never gives up her right to say your right to heal.
-Getting someone drunk or high "no" and/or change her mind. to have sex is RAPE.
-Pressuring or coercing someone Understand that a woman's silence is not consent. - into sex is rape.
-Rape is never the victim's fault; it's She may feel afraid without you realizing it. violent crime. - Refuse to be drawn into a gang rape. - If you know a rape is planned or happening, get • Approximately one of every four women will be the woman to safety, call police, get help. raped in their lifetime in the United States. - Let other men know jokes about rape are not One of every two Native women will be raped acceptable.
-Real men don't rape.
-(70% of the time by non-Natives). - Traditionally, women are respected and treated Alcohol or other drugs will be used in at least as sacred.
-Women who are drugged or high are 43% of rapes. not to be thought of as "rapeable."
-If you notice a Over half of rapists are known to the woman. female friend who is drunk or under the influence, Statistics (DOJ, Bureau of Justice Statistics, 2006 they are vulnerable and need help to get safe.
-National Crime Survey) - Know that men are not born to be violent against women (or each other!).
-If you are a non-violent man, or if you are confused by all the mixed messages about how to treat women, get support from other respectful, non-violent men. ------------ ------------------------------
+- Accept that "no" means "no." If they don't freely say "Yes," it means "No." - Realize that forcing a someone to have sex against their will is rape.
+This includes trying to talk them into it and being intimidating or threatening in anyway. - Have respect for others and self-respect.
+Sex is not a sport or game.
+It is part of a caring, loving relationship between informed, consenting adults. - Understand, nobody ever gives up their right to say "no" and/or change their mind. - Understand that silence is not consent.
+They may feel afraid without you realizing it. - Refuse to be drawn into a gang rape. - If you know a rape is planned or happening, get the person to safety, call police, get help. - Let other men know jokes about rape are not acceptable.
+Real men don't rape. - Traditionally, people are respected and treated as sacred.
+People who are drugged or high are not to be thought of as "rapeable."
+If you notice a friend who is drunk or under the influence, they are vulnerable and need help to get safe. - Know that people are not born to be violent against each other.
+If you are a non-violent person, or if you are confused by all the mixed messages about how to treat others, get support

-Educate yourself about these issues.
-There are men against violence organizations.
+- from other respectful, non-violent folks. - Educate yourself about these issues.
+There are organizations against violence.
 Start a new one!